dhis2/maintenance-app/README.md

 ## App config

+The maintenance app is largely driven by the app config and the schemas from the API.
+The schemas are read directly from the API (by D2).
+The following documents the app config:

 - within `src/config/` ...
     - `maintenance-models.js` defines the model types that are shown in the app
     - `field-config/` contains configuration for each model type
         - `field-order.js` defines the order of fields within the form for each model type
         - `field-groups.js` defines field grouping for the form for each model.
-Not all models are listed here.
+This is currently only used for programRules, but it might be a good idea to expand it to other model types as well.
     - `field-overrides/` contains extra configuration for fields that require non-standard behavior.
 Most commonly this means fields that require special components.
         - `index.js` lists all models that have one or more field overrides